seracio/xstream-connect/README.md

 ### How to catch actions from the user?

-At this very moment, we have not decided of a proper way to do this canonically.
+Currently, we have not decided yet how to handle this.
-There are several ways to achieve this, for instance you can dirtily expose a Subject $actions...
+For the time being, there are several ways to achieve this, for instance you can dirtily expose a Subject $actions...
 Something like that:

 ```javascript